zoebisch/zoebisch.github.io/_posts/2017-08-17-frame_it_out.markdown

 3. Forms.
 4. Did I mention forms?

-So MVC is kind of self-explanatory.
+So Model View Controller (MVC) is kind of self-explanatory.
 The key here is mapping the idea in your head to the code.
 One important aspect is where things live.
 That is a key reflection of the flow for the program, which always is, but becomes especially important with Metaprogramming and DSL's that do things like automatically look for where corresponding route erb files live.
 So it's best to just interrelate these concepts in your head, and keep practicing.

 It's building in that scaffolding that makes the project come alive, and honestly it's a bit of repetition of form.
 Just do the same thing, the same way, over and over.
 If you keep doing this, THE RIGHT WAY (as our good friends at Flatiron have laid out for us), you will end up learning the foundations for the REST method.
 It's just that simple.
 Just like we used specific naming conventions when doing database migrations, the same idea comes into play here.
 Although, one big difference is, if you alter the naming conventions with Sinatra, Sinatra won't care, it will still work, unlike migrations which are looking for exact key words when auto-generating the database from the migration file.
 So, I would advise disciplining your code to follow the convention: plurals for when you are working with more than one, singular when you are working with one, names reflecting the path (and/or visa-versa) and objects that reflect form (params) data.
 It will all flow together nicely if you focus on doing so.